Estimated reading time: 12 minutes

 The definition of euthanized is the act of humanely putting an animal to death or allowing it to die as by withholding extreme medical measures.

-2- We give your pet a lethal injection for around $90 and your pet will close his/her eyes as if going to sleep, stop breathing, go into cardiac arrest and be gone in a few seconds.
+- We give your pet a lethal injection for around $90, and your pet will close its eyes as if going to sleep, stop breathing, go into cardiac arrest, and be gone in a few seconds.

-There’s no colourful way to put this, it’s the way it’s done and the way she explained it to me.
-You need to decide when the right time to let your dog go is especially if they are suffering silently.
+There’s no colourful way to put this; it’s how it’s done and how she explained it to me.

 Coping With The Loss Of A Dog

-It won’t be easy coping if we are faced with the loss of our dog so we will have to remove the pet bed, bowls, leash all the memories that surround us and put them to rest as well.
-We have lots of photos, plenty of good memories in our minds, in our hearts and surrounding us.
+It won’t be easy coping if we are faced with losing our dog, so we will have to remove the pet bed, bowls, and leash all the memories surrounding us and put them to rest.

 Gateway provides services including communal and individual cremations, viewing and visitation facilities, and a variety of memorial products.